juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - observability is important
 - testing on production is also worth considering
 - integration testing via facade vs REST/message broker etc?
+- enable visibility of public/package private scope in your IDE project explorer (so you can spot the facade immediately)
 - ...

 ## [TL-TR] Final Thoughts and Future Directions